1 Legal framework

 5.4 What are the respective obligations and liabilities of the lessor and lessee under an aircraft lease?

-- to guarantee to the lessee quiet enjoyment of the aircraft during the lease term.
+- The lessor must not interfere with the quiet use, possession and enjoyment of the aircraft by the lessee during the lease period.

-- to redeliver the aircraft at the end of the lease term in the same condition as when delivered, fair wear and tear excepted.
+- The lessee is obliged to redeliver the aircraft at the end of the lease period in the manner set out in the aircraft lease.

 5.5 In the event of default, what options are typically available to enforce the operating lease?
 Do all or some enforcement actions require court applications?
 If so what are the associated costs and timescales involved?